Atharv-Chopade/CodeAlpha_Tasks/Handwritten_Character_Recognition/README.md

 # Handwritten Character Recognition

-## 📌 Objective
+## Project Overview

-This project recognizes handwritten digits and characters using Deep Learning techniques.
+This project implements a Deep Learning model for recognizing handwritten digits and characters using Convolutional Neural Networks (CNNs).
+The system is trained using image datasets such as EMNIST or MNIST.

 ---

-## 🚀 Features
+# Features

-* Convolutional Neural Network (CNN)
 * Image preprocessing
-* EMNIST/MNIST dataset support
+* Convolutional Neural Network implementation
+* Character and digit recognition
-* Model training and evaluation
+* Training and evaluation pipeline
 * Prediction visualization
+* Dataset loading and handling

 ---

-## 🛠️ Technologies Used
+# Technologies Used

 * Python
 * PyTorch